Information Aggregation with AI Agents: Introduction

 \section{Introduction}

 Recent advancements in Large Language Models (LLMs) have enabled the development of AI agents capable of autonomously executing complex tasks.
 They can gather private information and reason about necessary steps based on their prompts, execute actions by invoking external tools and collaborating with other agents, and evaluate the success of their actions by observing the new state.
+Soon, they will be tasked to trade securities in financial markets, leveraging their private information. \footnote{Robinhood, one of the biggest retail trading platforms in the U.S., announced in May 2026 that customers can connect their own AI agents to their account to automate trading and credit card purchases.} \cite{shengEtAl2026} show that hedge funds that adopt generative AI earn 2-4\% higher annualized abnormal returns than non-adopters.

-Soon, they will be tasked to trade securities in financial markets, leveraging their private information.
-However, a critical open question remains: to what extent can these agents reason about the private information held by others (humans or AI agents) when observing their actions?
-This is fundamental for deploying robust systems in multi-agent environments, whether they involve human-AI collaboration or interactions between multiple AI agents.
-Moreover, as \cite{hayek45} has argued, a well-functioning pricing system that aggregates information is necessary to achieve efficient outcomes, because the price of a security contains all the relevant information needed for a decision maker to optimise.
+However, a critical open question remains: to what extent can they reason about the private information of others (humans or AI agents) when observing their actions (buy or sell orders)?
+This is fundamental for deploying AI agents in financial markets, otherwise information may not get aggregated and prices may diverge from the real value of assets.
+As \cite{hayek45} argues, a well-functioning pricing system that aggregates information is necessary to achieve efficient outcomes.

-We study this question by running a controlled experiment with AI agents who receive private information and trade a security in a prediction market, which pays 0 or 1 based on the outcome of a binary question.
+We study information aggregation by running a controlled experiment with AI agents who receive private information and trade a security in a prediction market, which pays 0 or 1 based on the outcome of a Yes/No question.
 The conjunction of everyone's information reveals the true value of the security.
 Is trading activity enough to drive the price of the security close to its true value, so that information aggregates?

 The intuition behind information aggregation is simple.
 If the price of a security is high and a trader thinks its value is low, he will sell, otherwise he will buy.
 The other traders observe the price movements and try to infer the private information that led to the buy or sell orders.
 After incorporating this (now public) information into their own private information, traders will buy or sell and the process continues, until all private information is aggregated.
 However, this aggregation requires that traders are sophisticated enough to form higher order beliefs about what others know, what they know about what others know, and so on, in order to interpret their actions and update their knowledge and beliefs.